awslabs/graphstorm/docs/source/api/references/graphstorm.model.rst

     * Model optimizer: GraphStorm model classes have a built-in model optimizer, which should be initialized during GraphStorm GNN model object construction.

-    Currently GraphStorm releases the APIs of the Input, GNN, and Decoder layers.

     If users would like to implement their own GNN models, a best practice is to extend a base GNN model class and its corresponding interface, e.g., ``GSgnnNodeModelBase`` and ``GSgnnNodeModelInterface``, and implement the required abstract methods.